MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-french.md

 ---
 title: French Localization Style Guide
-description: Are you helping with translation into French, but don't have time to study all aspects of the French Style Guide on the Microsoft Language Portal?
-Here are ten of the most important aspects to keep in mind. ms.date: 04/12/2019
+description: Are you helping with translation into French, but don't have time to study all of the French Style Guide?
+Here are the ten most important aspects. ms.date: 04/12/2019
 ---